How to Grow Grapes and Grapevine

 To use one’s own cuttings:

 One should cut the sections straight from the vine or from recently pruned off.
 The cutting should be 3 nodes long (nodes look like bumps).
 A cut should be made at an angle at the bottom of the cutting.
-Such a cut should be ¼ to 1-inch above the node and should be at 45° angle.
+Such a cut should be ¼ to 1-inch above the node and should be at a 45° angle.

 One should plant as many cuttings at as many locations as possible for a higher chance of success.
 Additional plants can be given away later.